All cases

 From the end of June into the first week of July, Roskilde Festival constitutes Denmark’s fourth largest city, which is established and taken down again every year.
 It is an experimental space for art, sustainability, cultural projects, new ways of creating community and addressing societal issues.
 A free space where young people explore new perspectives based on art and creativity.
 And a real-time innovation lab for testing out new products and ideas.

 "Roskilde Festival is an amalgam of music, art, food, community and sustainability projects.
-And a very concrete job of building what constitutes Denmark’s fourth largest city and dismantling it again once a year.
-One of the next big themes for us will be circularity."
+And a very concrete job of building what constitutes Denmark’s fourth largest city and dismantling it again once a year."

 CHRISTINA BILDE, HEAD OF CORPORATE COMMUNICATIONS, ROSKILDE FESTIVAL